abdu95/data-engineering-1/Term_DE1/README.md

 Then, all these CSV files were downloaded to `dataset` folder.
 Relational database with corresponding tables were created based on these CSV files in MySQL.
 This is the operational data layer of the project.

-As a next step,

-for further analytics data is transformed to build analytical data layer
+## ETL PIPELINE
+An ETL pipeline was built using `create_product_sales` Stored Procedure (`stored_procedure.sql`) and `after_insert_into_order` Trigger (`trigger.sql`).

+`E` - Extract: as an extract operation of operational layer, the following tables were joined together within `create_product_sales` Stored Procedure: order_items, order_payments, products, customers, orders.

+`T` - Transform: WeekOfYear column made with `create_product_sales` Stored Procedure transforms the orderDate column into the week of the year format.
+Also, in Analytic queries, Paid Amount was divided into different categories (LOW, HIGH) and other colum aggregations were done.

+`L` - Load: This Stored Procedure loads extracted data into the product_sales table.
+Also, loading CSV files into the corresponding tables also the part of Load operation

+`after_insert_into_order` Trigger works when new row inserted into order_items table (because of TransactionId)

+The database diagram is shown in `diagram.pdf` and `db_diagram.png` files

 ## ANALYTICS PLAN
-Create a short plan of what kind of analytics can be potentially executed on this data set.
-Plan how the analytical data layer, ETL, Data Mart would look like to support these analytics.
-(Remember ProductSales example during the class).

-- Exercises that we have done.
-List such questions
-- Answer to your questions using your DB and Analytical Layer

-`E` - Extract: Joining the tables for the operational layer is an extract operation

-`T` - Transform: We don't have glamorous transformations here, only a WeekOfYear covering this part.
-Nevertheless, please note that you call a store procedure form trigger or even use procedural language to do transformation in the trigger itself.
+Business owners may be interested in different analytical questions.
+Here are the pontential analytical questions that may be asked:

+- Order with highest paid amount
-`L` - Load: Inserting into product_sales represents the load part of the ETL
+- What was the cost of the order with highest paid amount?
+- Top 100 Orders with the highest paid amount
+- Select customer cities starting with 'A'
+- From which cities the orders were made with Paid Amount higher than 5000?
+- From which cities the baby products with Paid Amount higher than 2000 were ordered?
+- Show all orders made between 2016 and 2018
+- Show orders by dividing them into 3 price categories: 'NO PRICE', 'MEDIUM PRICE', 'HIGH PRICE'
+- What is the sum of all Paid Amounts of all orders?
+- What is the average (mean) of Paid Amount of all orders?
+- Orders with maximum Paid Amount grouped by cities and ordered by Paid Amount in descending order
+- How many days are covered within this table?
+- How many states are covered within this table?
+- Show each order made from a given city
+- Show how many orders were made from a given city

 ## ANALYTICAL LAYER

-Design a denormalized data structure using the operational layer.
-Create table in MySQL for this structure.
-`product_sales` table
-Fact
+`product_sales` table serves for analytical purposes.
+This table consists of Fact and Dimensions.
-Sales Fact - TransactionId (order_id)
+- Sales Fact - TransactionId (order_id)
-Dimensions
+Dimensions:
-Product Dimension: Product ID and Product Category Market Dimension: Customer's City and Customer's State Date Dimension: Ordered Date and Week of Year of that order.
+- Product Dimension: Product ID and Product Category
+- Market Dimension: Customer's City and Customer's State
+- Date Dimension: Ordered Date and Week of Year of that order.

-## ETL PIPELINE
-Create an ETL pipeline using Triggers, Stored procedures.
-Make sure to demonstrate every element of ETL (Extract, Transform, Load)
+The questions that were listed in ANALYTICS PLAN section were answered using this table and using queries written in `analytics.sql` file.

 ## DATA MART
-Create Views as data marts.

-VIEW `perfume_products`
-VIEW `rio_sales`
-VIEW `sales_2017`
+`data_mart.sql` file contains queries that creates Views which functions as Data Marts.

+- VIEW `perfume_products`: slicing based on category.
+View when product from 'perfumaria' category was ordered
+- VIEW `rio_sales`: slicing based on region.
+View when order was made by the customer whose city was 'rio de janeiro'
+- VIEW `sales_2017`: slicing based on time: View for all orders made in the year of 2017

 ## REPRODUCE
 It is recommended to use CSV files in `dataset` folder (not original dataset from website).
 The original dataset contained quotes in some columns and therefore original dataset of CSV files were modified slightly in order to smoothly work with MySQL commands.